Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 THE TRUTH: As long as you are standing in line at a polling place by 7 p.m. on Election Day, you will be allowed to vote.
 So if you get in line at 6:55 p.m., as long as you are in line, you will be allowed to vote.

-THE TRUTH: The law requires that people do not actively campaign within 100 feet of a polling place.
-As long as you are not actively campaigning, feel free to wear your “Make America Great Again” hat or “A Woman’s Place is in the White House” shirt when you vote, as allowed by Florida law.
+THE TRUTH: The law in Florida requires that people do not actively campaign within 150 feet of a polling place.
+However, as long as you are not actively campaigning, feel free to wear your “Make America Great Again” hat or “A Woman’s Place is in the White House” shirt when you vote, as allowed by Florida law.
+There is a new law in place that forbits "engaging in any activity with the intent to influence or effect of influencing a voter," but there is currently not a description of what kinds of activities are banned under the law as it is currently written.

-MYTH No. 9: Children are not allowed in the voting room when you vote.
+MYTH 9: Children are not allowed in the voting room when you vote.

 THE TRUTH: Children are not eligible to vote, but government officials strongly encourage citizens to take their children to the polls.
 It helps to show the importance of voting.

-MYTH No. 10: You can’t use anything to help you vote at the voting booth.
+MYTH 10: You can’t use anything to help you vote at the voting booth.

 THE TRUTH: Each county sends voters a sample ballot showing them all the races they will vote on.
 This way, you can choose your candidates before you get to the polls.
 But you can also bring voting guides, cell phones and other items to help you vote.